McNepp/QApplicationContext/README.md

 <b>Note:</b> In the above example, we obtain the mcnepp::qtdi::ServiceRegistration for the `QNetworkAccessManager` in line 2.<br>
 Whenever we want to express a dependency for a Service and we have the corresponding ServiceRegistration at hand, we can leave out the `inject()` and pass the ServiceRegistration directly as a dependency.
-Thus, the lines 2 to 4 from our example could be simplified like this:
+<br>Thus, the lines 2 to 4 from our example could be simplified like this:

     auto networkRegistration = context -> registerService<QNetworkAccessManager>(); // 2
-    context -> registerService(Service<RestPropFetcher> decl{QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}, networkRegistration}, "hamburgWeather"); // 3
+    context -> registerService(service<RestPropFetcher>(QString{"https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"), networkRegistration}, "hamburgWeather"); // 3

 ## Externalized Configuration